Here’s some fast ways to personalize your fast fashion for less than the price of a pumpkin spice latte.

 Thrifted flats, gift from Kristina

-Colourpop lippie stix in Contempo (shop exact lipstick)
+Colourpop lippie stix in Contempo (shop similar lipstick)